 Next time you are out doing your supermarket shop check out some of the Weight Watchers range like these chilled ready meals, yoghurts, cheese, dessert (yes please) pittas and drinks.
 So much choice there.

-The chilli con carne meatballs are an easy one pot recipe with, lower fat and only 371 calories per serving.
-I served it simply with brown rice but, you can use wholemeal pasta or if you want to reduce your carbs, you could serve with a salad or some stir-fried veggies.
+The Chilli Con Carne Meatballs are an easy one-pot recipe with, lower fat and only 371 calories per serving.
+I served it simply with Instant Pot Brown Rice but, you can use wholemeal pasta or if you want to reduce your carbs, you could serve with a salad or some stir-fried veggies.

 - 500 g (1.1lb)extra lean beef mince